wuletawwonte/rmis/README.md

 ## Acknowledgments

 - [Windmill](https://windmillui.com/) template used in the ui.
-- Hat tip to anyone whose code was used
+- Hat tip to anyone whose code was used as inspiration
-- Inspiration

 ## 📝 License